 On July 19, 2010, the Corporation announced that Triumph Aerostructures - Vought Aircraft Division has awarded the Aerospace segment of Héroux-Devtek two new multi-year contracts valued in excess of \$35 million.
 The stated contract values were based on current program expectations.
 First, Progressive Inc., a business unit of Héroux-Devtek's Aerostructure Product Line operations located in Arlington, Texas, was awarded a long-term contract to manufacture aluminum wing ribs and other machined components for the Gulfstream 550 business jet program.
+As described elsewhere in this annual information form, Progressive Inc., part of the Aerostucture Product Line of the Corporation, was sold to PCC on August 31, 2012.
 The second long-term agreement was awarded to the Landing Gear Product Line operations and involves the fabrication and delivery of torque tubes for the Boeing 737 program.
-Deliveries will begin in calendar year 2010 and will continue through calendar year 2015.
-Production will be carried out at the Laval, Québec facility.
+Deliveries have begun in calendar year 2010 and will continue through calendar year 2015.
+Production is carried out at the Laval, Québec facility.

-In September 2010, the Corporation closed its Montreal facility.
+In September 2010, the Corporation closed its Montreal facility (Les Industries C.A.T.
+Inc.).
 Some of the production, essentially consisting of small landing gear components, were transferred to Héroux-Devtek's other facilities in the Greater Montreal area.
-This initiatives consolidated production capacity across Héroux-Devtek's facilities.
+This initiative consolidated production capacity across Héroux-Devtek's facilities.
 The Corporation recorded restructuring charges through the current fiscal year (fiscal 2011) of \$637,000 before income taxes.